Feyerabend/vm/cmp4/README.md

 then a new node connects whatever is on the left ('2' as a node) to whatever is on the right ('4' as a node) in a node which is qualified by a "type" 'ADD'.
-This ultimate (recursive) tree of nodes, are then used in generating the assembled variant of the program.
-The tree is new used directly.[^onepass]
+This ultimate (recursive) tree of nodes, are then used in generating the assembled variant of the program.[^onepass]

-The converter takes the nodes, bit by bit, and transform them into the assembled variation.
-The write that result to a file.
+The latter converter takes the nodes, bit by bit, and transform them into the assembled variation.
+Then it writes that result to a file.

 [^onepass]: Not to get the program to long, the parsed tree (also called AST), is *not* explicitly stored as a file, although this could be more clear.